-More than ever, communication and compromise are vital.
+Communication and compromise?
+Vital.
 Sit with your husband and ask for his input--which days of the week will he most likely want to go places with you?
 When are the tv shows on that he likes to you to watch together?
 When will he want to go on vacation?

 Men, generally, enjoy figuring-out problems, finding solutions, especially when you're dealing with math-like, time-table solvable problems.
 It will make it easier for them to see and understand that Life is not going to run smoothly if you, the homemaker, are gone all the time and have no time for the house or yourself.
 If your chart-making is going especially well, maybe you could sign him up for a couple new chores(!)

 Another idea--find some hobbies for your husband if he doesn't have any.
 (Many men just don't know who they are or what they like and they need a little shove, uh, help.)
 Find friends for him, also, if you can.
 Guys who will get him out of the house so you can be happy with some time alone while he's out being happy with guys who have similar interests and ways of thinking.

 Of course, this is just a blog post and not a book, so I'll end it here, hoping I've given those of you who've asked for help a couple starting points.
 Tom and I have been together nearly 24/7 for over four months now and hey!
 We're still speaking and we haven't killed each other.
 We're talking real progress here. :)

 May you find even greater progress with your guy-at-home, and above all, lose the guilt!

 In no way did God ever create submission to your husband as a means of abandonment of you, the amazing person God spent all these years re-creating.